A new California wildfire breaks out in LA as a million people face days without power

 The Kincade Fire in Sonoma County has so far scorched more than 66,000 acres and destroyed nearly 100 structures.
 It was only 5% contained late Sunday, officials said, down from 10% over the weekend.

-Driven by hurricane-force winds, the fire grew at a rate of one football field every three seconds when it first ignited on Wednesday, CNN's meteorologist Brandon Miller said.
+Driven by hurricane-force winds, the fire grew at a rate of one football field every three seconds when it first ignited Wednesday, CNN meteorologist Brandon Miller said.

-Powerful winds will continue into Monday morning before getting weaker, CNN meteorologist Michael Guy said.
+Powerful winds were forecast to continue into Monday morning before getting weaker, CNN meteorologist Michael Guy said.

 Meanwhile, the Tick Fire, near Santa Clarita in the southern portion of the state, had destroyed 24 residences and damaged another 36, the Los Angeles County Fire Department said, adding the fire was 70% contained.